elsamuko/fsrc/README.md

 # fsrc (fast code search)

 This tool is meant to search large codebases for text snippets.
 It uses a threadpool to open and search in all text files in the current folder.
 The string search is sse2 optimized code from [mischasan](https://mischasan.wordpress.com/2011/07/16/convergence-sse2-and-strstr/).
+On macOS with Mx CPUs, [sse2neon](https://github.com/DLTcollab/sse2neon) is used to map SSE2 to ARM.

 ## Usage
 ```console